Time-Dilation Methods for Extreme Multiscale Timestepping Problems: Validation Examples

 First, consider the case of spherical, isothermal, \citet{1944MNRAS.104..273B} accretion onto a Keplerian point mass in a homogeneous medium.
 This has high relevance to some applications but simplified physics and numerics.
 Numerically, we treat gravity as analytic and Keplerian from a point mass at the origin with $G=M=1$: there is no self-gravity.
 Gas obeys a strict isothermal equation of state and $c_{s}=c_{\infty}=\sqrt{P/\rho}=1$, and is initialized to have uniform density $\rho_{\infty}=1$ throughout the box with a glass cell configuration.
 The Bondi radius is at $r=r_{B} = 1$, the inner boundary at $r=0.1$ is a pure accretion/inflow/sink boundary, the domain is a periodic cube in 3D of size $L=10$.
 We evolve for $\sim 40\,r_{B}/c_{\infty}$.
 This test was run with the meshless finite mass (MFM; \citealt{hopkins:gizmo}) hydrodynamic solver in { GIZMO}, with $50^{3}$ initial equal-mass resolution elements, but we verified that other solvers behave similarly.

 We compare three simulations in Fig.~\ref{fig:bondi}.
 First our reference case $a=1$, i.e.\ no dilation.
-Second a case with $a = {\rm MIN}[(r/r_{B})^{1/2},\,1]$, and third a case with $a={\rm MIN}[(r/R_{B}),\,1]$.
+Second a case with $a = {\rm MIN}[(r/r_{B})^{1/2},\,1]$, and third a case with $a={\rm MIN}[(r/r_{B}),\,1]$.
 We have also run a case with $a = 1/(1 + 1/r)$ at $t=0$, where we twice (at one-third and two-thirds of the run time) de-activate the dilation to resample the solution on its ``regular'' timesteps for a time $\Delta t = 0.05$, which gives indistinguishable results.

 We see that the system rapidly comes into quasi-steady-state, with very weak evolution in the $\rho$ and $v_{r}$ and $\dot{M}$ profiles.
 There is (intentionally) a slow secular evolution term, as the box is finite-mass and only extends to a few $r_{B}$, so is gradually depleted ($\rho_{\infty}$ decreases with time).
 The methods here recover the $a=1$ solution up to basically the same numerical errors as the standard method.
+In particular, the time-averaged mass flux $\langle \dot{M}(r) \rangle$ through spherical shells at different radii agrees between the dilated and un-dilated runs to within $\lesssim$\,a few percent, consistent with the numerical integration error at this resolution.
 But this is not completely trivial: while the methods here should automatically preserve steady-state, here we test whether they can reach that steady-state.
 Moreover we explicitly set this up to be a problem with a fast-slow time separation, featuring secular evolution of $\rho_{\infty}$ and therefore $\dot{M}_{B}$, which is captured correctly by the method.
 We also refer to the unmagnetized and magnetized Bondi tests in \citet{cho:2023.multiscale.accretion.sims.bondi.inflow.model} and \citet{guo:2025.grmhd.cyclic.zoom.modeling}, as further demonstrations for specific examples of $a({\bf x},\,t)$.

 Related to \S~\ref{sec:conservative}, the point therein arises about whether we choose to augment the central analytic mass used for gravity as mass is accreted, according to the (time-dilated) mass which flows through the boundary or some corrected version of that.
 But because we are considering the effective test-particle limit (the classical problem with negligible self-gravity) so our density units are not meaningful, and even if they were $M_{\rm s}$ changes by a small amount over the duration of the simulation (by design), the evolution of the test problem is indistinguishable whichever of these approaches we adopt, and modifying $D_{t} M_{\rm s}$ as we describe (because it is only recorded analytically at the boundary for purposes of the analytic gravity term) is just a one-line bookkeeping change and has no effect on our plotted results.